RNAcentral/rnacentral-sequence-search-embed/README.md

 # RNAcentral sequence search embed

+This is an embeddable component that you can include into your website to add a non-coding RNA sequence search.

+The component sends search requests to EBI-backed API, run on EBI cloud infrastructure.

-This is an embeddable component that you can include into your website to add a NHMMER-backed non-coding RNA sequence search against RNAcentral databases (or their arbitrary subset).
-The component also adds text search functionality, backed by EBI Lucene text search plugin.
+It searches against RNAcentral databases (or their arbitrary subset) with NHMMER and also adds text search functionality, backed by EBI Lucene text search plugin.

-This plugin is written in React and Redux and makes use of Zurb Foundation-based EBI theme and CSS modules packaged with Webpack, so that it doesn't clash with your CSS.
+This plugin is written in React/Redux and makes use of Zurb Foundation-based EBI theme.
+It is bundled with CSS modules and UMD wrapper and packaged with Webpack, so it should not clash with your website's javascript or CSS.

 ## Installation